Picking Winners in Daily Fantasy Sports Using Integer Programming

-\textbf{Line Stacking.} Additionally, in Section \ref{sec:correlations} we found that players on the same line are positively correlated.
+{Line Stacking.} Additionally, in Section \ref{sec:correlations} we found that players on the same line are positively correlated.
 Therefore, to increase the lineup variance, we would like to impose additional constraints on our formulation that will create lineups with players on the same line.
 We will refer to this as \emph{line stacking}.
-There are eight possible skaters on a team and a line consists of three skaters.
-Therefore, the maximum number of lines we can include in a lineup is two.
-To include as much positive correlation as possible amongst the players, we can make a lineup to have one complete line of three players, and two partial lines with at least two players each.
-To formulate the line stacking constraints, we introduce some notation.
+Each entry consists of eight skaters, {six being offensive (wingers and centers), and a line consists of three offensive skaters.
+The position constraints allow a lineup to include a maximum of two lines.} To include as much positive correlation as possible amongst the players, we can make a lineup have one complete line of three players, and {one partial line with at least two players.
+We do this by requiring a lineup have two partial lines and one complete line.
+Given the position constraints, this will force one of the partial lines to be the same as the complete line. } To formulate the line stacking constraints, we introduce some notation.
 Let $N_L$ denote the total number of lines, and let $L_l$ denote the set of players on line $l$.
 With this notation we can formulate the constraint of having at least one complete line in lineup $i$ as

 Under these constraints $v_{il}$ is one if lineup $i$ has all three players from line $l$, and zero otherwise, and we require at least one of the $v_{il}$ to be one.
 To formulate the constraint of having at least two players from two distinct lines, we use the following constraints: